-The Communication and Media Studies program supports a number of options for Carleton students: select our flagship Bachelor of Communication and Media Studies (B.CoMS) degree as your major; add work placements to your degree in the Co-operative Education program; combine Communication and Media Studies with another discipline as a Combined Honours degree or a minor; or take the Global Media and Communication specialization in the Bachelor of Global and International Studies program.
+The Communication and Media Studies program supports a number of options for Carleton students: select our flagship Bachelor of Communication and Media Studies (B.CoMS) degree as your major; add work placements to your degree in the Co-operative Education program; combine Communication and Media Studies with another discipline as a Combined Honours degree or a minor; or take the Global Media and Communication specialization if you have registered in the Bachelor of Global and International Studies (BGInS) program.

-In the first year, all students are introduced to the fundamental questions and issues that are the central concerns of the program through COMS 1001: Foundations in Communication and Media Studies, and COMS 1002: Current Issues in Communication and Media.
-These courses focus on the role of communication and media in contemporary society and introduce the philosophical and theoretical concerns that underpin the field.
+- All students are introduced to fundamental concerns of the program through COMS 1001: Foundations in Communication and Media Studies and COMS 1002: Current Issues in Communication and Media.

-As you progress through your degree, you will get the opportunity to take more advanced courses in communication and media studies.
-Students will continue to build research skills, study theory, explore debates and issues in the field of communication and media studies, and gain experience in practice-based courses that provide hands-on training in areas such as digital media practice, data mining and analytics, professional writing and speaking, and more.
+- Continue to build research skills, study theory, explore debates in the field, and gain experience in courses that provide hands-on training in areas such as digital media practice and data mining and analytics.

-Co-operative Education provides students with opportunities to develop key professional skills and experience, explore career options, and graduate with tangible, workplace experience.
+Co-operative Education provides students with opportunities to develop professional skills and experience, explore career options, and graduate with meaningful workplace experience.
 Check out the Top Ten reasons to choose Carleton’s Co-op program.

 Co-op work terms are paid, full-time, positions in a professional setting in the field of communication and media.
 Our students have placements with the provincial and federal governments, in private industry, university departments, and the media industry.
 Positions include roles such as communication analyst, marketing associate, outreach and communications officer, project manager, web developer, marketing and communications specialist, social media analyst, and broadcast media assistant.